Modelling of impaired cerebral blood flow due to gaseous emboli: Model

 \subsection{Algorithm}

 The algorithm begins by calculating flows, pressures and resistances for an empty tree (using the procedure in section \ref{sec:fluids}).
 It then proceeds as follows: \begin{enumerate} \item On any time step, an embolus may be created in the root node of the tree with probability $P_{\tau}\Delta \tau$ with size randomly chosen between $0$ and $r_{\rm max}$.
 Here $P_{\tau}$ is the probability per unit time to create an embolus and $\Delta \tau=1s$ is the length of the time step. \item All emboli dissolve leading to a reduction in radius during each time step according to the parameterisation in Sec. \ref{sec:embolus}.
 Completely dissolved emboli are removed from the simulation.
-If the reduction in radius causes a change in the blockage state of the tree, flows and pressures are calculated again. \item The emboli move according to the following rules: \begin{enumerate} \item If the pressure behind the deformed embolus is insufficient to overcome the stiction force exerted by the embolus (according to the theory in section \ref{sec:embolus}) it does not move. \item If all arterioles downstream are blocked, the embolus may not move since there is no flow. \item If the embolus is smaller than the current node, and there is flow downstream. \begin{enumerate} \item The flows in directions A and B are determined by solving the simplified fluid dynamics. \item The embolus then moves in direction A with probability $P_A=f_Aw_A/(f_Aw_A+f_Bw_B)$.
-Otherwise, it moves in direction B. \end{enumerate} \end{enumerate} \end{enumerate}
+If the reduction in radius generates a change in the blockage state of the tree, flows and pressures are recalculated. \item The emboli move according to the following rules: \begin{enumerate} \item If the pressure behind the deformed embolus is insufficient to overcome stiction it does not move.
+(See section \ref{sec:fluids}) \item If all arterioles downstream are blocked, the embolus may not move since there is no flow. \item If the embolus radius becomes smaller than the current node and there is flow downstream: \begin{enumerate} \item The flows in directions A and B are determined by solving our simplified fluid dynamics scheme. \item The embolus then moves in direction A with probability $P_A=f_Aw_A/(f_Aw_A+f_Bw_B)$.
+Otherwise, it moves in direction B. \end{enumerate} \end{enumerate} \item If progress of an embolus generates a new blockage, then the pressures and flows are recalculated.
+At this stage numerical measurements of the state of the tree are repeated. \end{enumerate}